Please note: This service only scans black and white 35mm negatives, colour negatives are scanned separately

 For this reason, the cost of transferring black and white film is greater when compared to colour film.
 You can opt for us not to remove the scratches, therefore reducing the cost per frame, but unless you are planning to edit the images yourself you will likely be unsatisfied with the results.

 In the example below you can see a number of spots and scratches on the scanned image.
 Manually processing the image removes the majority of the major imperfections leaving a clearer image.
 The contrast levels are also adjusted to give a more pleasing result.

-We always recommend that Black and White frames have the "Full" inspection service in order to get a satisfactory result from your images.
+We always recommend that Black and White frames have the "Touch up" inspection service in order to get a satisfactory result from your images.

-Please note : The "Full" inspection service will only remove the majority of the dust and scratch marks, any frames that are physically damaged will not be repaired with this service.
+Please note : The "Touch up" inspection service will only remove the minor dust and scratch marks, any frames that are physically damaged or have extensive damage will not be repaired with this service.
 Damaged and scratched frames will need to be repaired using our specialist Photograph repair service.